Guaranteed Optimal Compositional Explanations for Neurons: Analysis

 More notably, beam search guided by our heuristic outperforms all baselines across all settings in terms of visited states while achieving comparable or better runtimes.
-Note that both MMESH and our beam variant converge to the same solutions as those found by the extensive search (Vanilla Beam), since they use admissible heuristics.
 Compared to MMESH, our approach offers several improvements.
-First, MMESH relies on annotations during beam expansion, which requires annotations to be kept in memory and GPU resources, thus limiting scalability and parallelization.
-Conversely, our variant uses annotations only when visiting states, allowing them to be loaded from disk on demand.
-This design, combined with its higher efficiency, removes the need to store annotations in memory and enables easier parallelization in low-resource scenarios.
+First, while MMESH uses spatial information, our heuristic relies only on binary information, making it applicable to a broader range of contexts than MMESH.
+Because of this reliance, MMESH requires computing updated information during beam selection and, therefore, keeping annotations in memory and relying on GPU resources.
+Conversely, our heuristic can approximate updated information similarly to the optimal algorithm, trading precision for efficiency while using annotations only when visiting states and allowing them to be loaded from disk on demand.
+This possibility, combined with its higher efficiency, may enable easier parallelization in low-resource scenarios.
 Our beam variant also scales efficiently with changes in hyperparameters.
-For example, when varying the explanation length (3, 5, 10, and 20) and beam size (5, 10, and 20) in moderate settings, the runtime of our variant remains stable between 0.16 and 0.18 minutes per unit.
-By contrast, MMESH slows down progressively with both explanation length [0.62, 1.28, 4.55, $>240$] and beam size [0.62, 1.24, $>240$], starting from 0.62 for 3-concepts explanations and beam size fixed to 5 to 4.5 min/units (see \Cref{appx:hyperparameters} for a table of results).
-For explanation lengths or beam sizes higher than 10, MMESH becomes infeasible, despite the limited complexity of the considered settings.
+For example, when varying the explanation length (3, 5, 10, and 20) and beam size (5, 10, and 20) in moderate settings, the runtime of our variant remains stable between 0.19 and 0.42 minutes per unit.
+By contrast, MMESH slows down progressively with both explanation length and beam size, starting from 0.62 for 3-concept explanations and beam size fixed to 5 to 25 mins/unit (see \Cref{appx:hyperparameters} in Appendix) for 20-concept explanations.

+Regarding memory consumption, the dominant factors are the neuron activation matrix and the concept tensor.
+Heuristic-related information accounts for only a small fraction of the memory.
+The impact of storing the frontier is negligible compared to these quantities.
+Additionally, the optimal algorithm does not need to store the beam (concept) tensors.
+As a result, the optimal algorithm is the lightest in terms of memory.